 She became involved in the students' resistance to Bantu Education, the campaign that was behind the Soweto uprising of 1976.
 In the immediate aftermath of the Soweto Revolt she was arrested under Section 6 of the Security Act of 1967, for attempting to undergo military training.
-It was he Soweto riots of 1976 had prompted Vorster to make some limited concessions to the political position of 'coloureds' and Indians.
-In 1978, new laws created a body of 40 elected and five nominated members of the Indian community to be called the South African Indian Council (SAIC).
-This new council had limited support.
+It was her own father who revealed her hiding place to the police.